Chester Hill railway station

 Chester Hill railway station is a heritage-listed railway station on the Main Southern railway line in the Sydney suburb of Chester Hill.
 It is served by Sydney Trains' T3 Liverpool & Inner West Line services.

 History

 Chester Hill station opened on 8 October 1924 when the Main Southern railway line was extended from Regents Park to Cabramatta.

 To the south of the station lies the Southern Sydney Freight Line, which opened in January 2013.

+As part of Transport for NSW's Safe Accessible Transport program, construction was undertaken at the station, which included the installation of a new lift, stairs and elevated walkway, as well as platform levelling and the installation of tactile ground surface indicators.
+These upgrades were completed in July 2026.

 Platforms and services

 Historically, eastbound services connected Chester Hill to the City Circle via and the Main Suburban railway line.
 Between 2013 and 2024, eastbound services from Chester Hill to the City Circle ran only via an alternate route along the Bankstown railway line.
 Following the partial closure of the Bankstown railway line for Sydney Metro conversion in 2024, this situation reverted.
 Now eastbound services from Chester Hill operate to the City Circle via Lidcombe again, branded as the T3 Liverpool & Inner West Line.